-Built in 1983, Amoy Street Food Centre is a thoroughly utilitarian affair.
-It’s certainly not much to look at, with stained tiles and two levels featuring over a hundred stalls packed into tight rows.
-Its main function is to serve the CBD lunch crowds, with throngs of white-collared workers flooding the centre in the midday heat.
-During peak lunch hours (anytime between 11.30am and 1.30pm), queues are long and there’s nary a seat that isn't chope-d.
-At other times, however, it’s pretty much a ghost town, with few stalls even open during the evenings and weekends.
-Given the assembly line queues, quality and service certainly aren’t the reasons for coming – the food can be inconsistent at stalls where food is cooked to order – but in terms of a range of options for a cheap lunch, Amoy can’t be beat.
+During peak lunch hours (anytime between 11.30am and 1.30pm), queues are long and there’s nary a seat that isn't chope-d – even in these times.
+In the evenings and on weekends however, it’s pretty much a ghost town, with few stalls even open.
+Given the assembly line queues, quality and service certainly aren’t the reasons for coming – the food can be inconsistent at stalls where food is cooked to order – but in terms of a range of options for a cheap lunch, Amoy can’t be beaten.

 Unfortunately, the food centre will be closing for three months from October 11 for renovation works.
 While we're unsure if most of the stalls will be returning when it reopens again, we can only show our love by supporting the hawkers before its long hiatus.
 If you're in the area before October 11, do hit the shops at Amoy Street Food Centre.
 And if you need some help making up your mind, here are some of the Time Out team's favourite haunts in this hawker wonderland.